KayBaumann/KayBaumann/README.md

 ## Hi there 👋

 My name is Kay Trachsel.
-I am an aspiring application development IT specialist with a vocational baccalaureate in Business & Services at the Informatics Secondary School in Lucerne.
+I am an aspiring software developer in Lucerne

 Currently looking for:
-● Short-term internship in summer 2025
+- Short-term internship in summer 2025
-● Long-term internship starting summer 2026
+- Long-term internship starting summer 2026

 ---